carlosaml500/rhce8env/README.md

 ## Known Issues:

 Running the 'vagrant up' environment build will fail If HyperV is installed on the Windows VirtualBox host.
-Error is usually "VT-x is not available.
-(VERR_VMX_NO_VMX)" or similar, when the script attempts to boot the first VM.

-Resolution seems to be either remove HyperV, or preventing its hypervisor from starting with the command: bcdedit /set hypervisorlaunchtype off, followed by a reboot.
+FIX: add "--provider virtualbox" to command, you will not need to uninstall hyperv.